xunilrj/sandbox/sources/javascript/compression/readme.md

 Compression is one of those subjects that always scare developers.
 Specially those used to just use libraries.
 It is a set of black boxes that, hopefully, just works.

 This does not need to be the case.
-And to prove it we will implement here the most important (but not used anymore) of these algorithms, the LZ77.
+And to prove it we will implement here the most important (but not used in its pure form anymore) of these algorithms, the LZ77.
 In 1977, two Israeli mathematicians/computer scientists created this algorithm:

 A Universal Algorithm for Sequential Data Compression
 Jacob Ziv, Abraham Lempel